Contact

 Twitter / LinkedIn / Facebook / Instagram

-Represented worldwide by Panos Pictures photo agency, and in German speaking countries by LAIF agency
+Represented worldwide by Panos Pictures photo agency (UK), and in German speaking countries by LAIF foto Agentur

 About Me

-Turkish and UK national press cards.
+Turkish and British national press cards.
 International press accreditation via IFJ.
 Member of the National Union of Journalists UK, London Branch.

 Founder of Gayropa - a visual documentation on queer migration to Europe.